sbomps6/Gemini-Math-Tutor/README.md

 3. **Show Your Homework**: Hold up a math problem or a piece of homework to your camera.
 4. **Interact via Voice**: Ask a question like, *"Can you help me understand how to solve this equation?"* or *"What's the first step here?"*
 5. **Observe the Socratic Method**: Notice how the tutor doesn't just give you the answer but asks guiding questions to help you figure it out yourself.
-6. **Check the Whiteboard**: Look for visual cues or drawings on the interactive whiteboard as the tutor explains concepts.
+6. **Check the Whiteboard**: Ask for or look for visual cues or drawings on the interactive whiteboard as the tutor explains concepts.

 ### 4. Verification
 - **Audio**: You should hear the tutor's voice responding to you in real-time.